Tumlinh/BashGNOME/README.md

 # Bash GNOME

 ### `rm gnome*`
-Did you realise after updating your system that some features provided by GNOME apps were not working anymore? – Arch users you know what I am talking about!
+Did you realise after updating your system that some features provided by GNOME apps were not working anymore? – Arch users you know what I'm talking about!
 Do you have a need for extensively customising your system and you are not satisfied by bloatware preventing you to see what is happening under the hood?
 Or do you intend to run GUI apps on a machine lacking horsepower?
 Then this project is meant for you!